Oscar Willis Barn

 Events Calendar

-Wednesday, June 21, 4 PM -- Archeology of Our Community Center: A Working Barn is Raised, c1887. at the Pavilion, Wolf Laurel Community Center.
+Wednesday, June 4, 4 PM -- Happy Sixtieth Birthday Part and Annual Meeting. at the Pavilion, Wolf Laurel Community Center.

-This program is co-sponsored with the Wolf Laurel Property Owners Association and the Appalachian Barn Alliance.
+This program is co-sponsored with the Wolf Laurel Property Owners Association.

 The Pavilion is on the grounds of the Wolf Laurel Community Center at 91 Village Lane, Mars Hill.

-Tuesday, August 8, 7 PM -- The Day that Changed the Mountains, August 5, 2003: the Coming of I-26. at the Ebbs Chapel Performing Arts Center Auditorium.
+Tuesday, July 9, 7 PM -- A History of Appalachian Music. at the Ebbs Chapel Performing Arts Center Auditorium.

 This program is co-sponsored with the Ebbs Chapel Community Center